By Luke Sumpter

 Aphids

-These minute sap-sucking insects target the xylem, or vascular system, of plants.
+These minute sap-sucking insects target the phloem, or vascular system, of plants.
 These internal tubes ferry water and dissolved nutrients throughout the plant.
 Aphids use their mouthparts to puncture plant tissue and siphon this precious liquid.

 A handful of aphids can satisfy their needs without doing too much harm, but they multiply fast.
 When their numbers get out of control, they can quickly suck a plant dry.
 Without enough circulating nutrients, hydroponic cannabis plants become stunted and deprived.
 There are around 5,000 species of aphids, and each one generally targets a particular plant species.
 The hemp aphid (Phorodon cannabis) has a ravenous appetite for, well, cannabis sap.